Modern Slavery Statement

 SCO has several internal policies and procedures shared with SP and SFRS to ensure an ethical and transparent nature when conducting business.
 All three organisations have governance oversight of their policies and procedures.
 These are reviewed regularly and updated when necessary.
 The main corporate policies and procedures, which incorporate the identification and approach to Modern Slavery and Human Trafficking, are:

-- Recruitment and Promotions
+- Recruitment

 - Whistleblowing Policy